mgl-aguiar/seasonal-timeline_client/README.md

-# Seasonal Timeline 🌱
+# Seasonally 🌱

-**Seasonal timeline** is a web application designed to inform the users about the fruits and vegetables they eat and help promote sustainable, healthy habits; as well as connecting local producers to potential customers.
+**Seasonally** is a web application designed to inform the users about the fruits and vegetables they eat and promote the idea of a seasonal, sustainable diet and  healthier habits; as well as connecting local producers to potential customers.

 <br>